The Tale of Two Queensryches

 Meanwhile, the "original" Queensryche continued recording their first studio album with Todd LaTorre on vocals, working with producer James "Jimbo" Barton, a veteran of the Operation: Mindcrime, Empire, and Promised Land sessions.
-Bravewords.com reported that Todd had resigned from Crimson Glory in early February of 2013, making Queensryche his full time gig.
+Bravewords.com reported that Todd had resigned from Crimson Glory in early February of 2013 and made the Ryche his full time gig.

 "COLD" From "Frequency Unknown"

-While Geoff continued his Operation: Mindcrime anniversary tour, taunted his haters and replaced a few more band members, the Todd LaTorre fronted version of the band unveiled the cover and track listing to their album in late April 2013.
+While Geoff continued his Operation: Mindcrime anniversary tour and replaced a few more band members, the Todd LaTorre fronted version of the band unveiled the cover and track listing to their album in late April 2013.
 Drummer Scott Rockenfield said of the self-titled album, "this gets said often by a lot of bands, but we have recorded some of our finest music in years...the addition of Todd has revitalized this band in ways we never knew."

 The self titled Queensryche album by the LaTorre lineup was released on June 25th and its first-week sales were revealed on July 3rd.
 The album moved approximately 13,500 copies during its first week in stores, reaching the #23 position on Billboard.

-So in other words... that Washington State judge was correct, the market had indeed sorted things out, and the fans were voting for the LaTorre fronted lineup with their wallets.
+So in other words... that judge was correct -- the market had indeed sorted things out, and the fans were voting for the LaTorre fronted lineup with their wallets.

 At Last...There Can Be Only One!!